 Besides figuring out what she was going to do, career-wise, Winard now faced the daunting task of sticking to her Ayurvedic healing plan while back at home in New York City.
 But because of how effective the protocol had been, she knew she needed to commit to it.

-Diet was the main way her Mysore doctor had shown her how to treat lupus without medication.
-Winard’s dietary changes included adding lots of herbs into her daily life, as well as avoiding dairy (a more recent doctor told Winard that he’s never had a lupus patient without a dairy allergy) and nightshades (plants like eggplants, tomatoes, peppers, and potatoes).
+Diet was central to the natural remedies for lupus that Winard’s Mysore doctor had recommended.
+Her dietary changes included adding lots of herbs into her daily life, as well as avoiding dairy (a more recent doctor told Winard that he’s never had a lupus patient without a dairy allergy) and nightshades (plants like eggplants, tomatoes, peppers, and potatoes).

 Winard isn’t cured of lupus, so she stays alert.
-But what she’s achieved is miraculous, and exactly what she set out to do: she discovered how to treat lupus without medication.
+But what she’s achieved is miraculous, and a success in that she was able to discover a natural treatment for lupus that actually worked.

 These days, she doesn’t take any prescriptions at all, unless she’s having an SLE flare-up or experiencing a related illness that requires it.
 In those situations, she’s upfront with her doctors, telling them that she will only take the medications for the minimum amount of time possible, and only if she absolutely needs to.

-Contrast this with the situation before she left for India and discovered Ayurvedic healing: at that time, Winard was on 12 drugs daily, and estimates most SLE patients are on at least three.
+Contrast this with the situation before she left for India and discovered Ayurvedic healing: at that time, Winard was on 12 drugs daily.
+She estimates most SLE patients are on at least three.
 She likened it to being in a game of Whac-A-Mole: constantly treating one symptom, only to have another pop up somewhere else in her body because of a medication she was taking.
-For example, she’d been on CellCept — an organ transplant drug that she took for her liver, because her liver was so heavily affected by SLE — and now has permanent liver damage because of it.
+For example, she’d been on CellCept — an organ transplant drug that she took for her liver, because her liver was so heavily affected by SLE — and now has permanent liver damage because of the drug.